Canon 1D X Mark II vs Olympus PEN-F

 The Canon EOS-1D X Mark II and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in February 2016 and January 2016.
 The 1DX Mark II is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX Mark II) and a Four Thirds (PEN-F) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X Mark II vs Olympus PEN-F

 The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Olympus PEN-F. The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 The PEN-F can be obtained in two different colors (black, silver), while the 1DX Mark II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably smaller (66 percent) than the Canon 1D X Mark II.
 Moreover, the PEN-F is substantially lighter (72 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.